What it does: Oversees Australia’s education systems

 From the Employer:

-"The Department of Education and Training is responsible for national policies and programs that help Australians access quality and affordable early child care and childhood education, school education, higher education, vocational education and training, international education and research.
+"The Department of Education and Training is responsible for national policies and programs that help Australians access quality and affordable early child care and childhood education, school education, higher education, international education and research.

 Workplace diversity and inclusion is vitally important in creating a productive and harmonious environment for people to work.
 The department recognises and embraces the diversity that each employee brings to the workplace, creating an environment of trust, mutual respect and appreciation.